vuetifyjs/vuetify/packages/docs/src/pages/en/components/overlays.md

 ## Activator

 Overlays can be opened with v-model, or by clicking or hovering on an activator element.
-An activator is mandatory for the connected position strategy.
-The activator element (if present) will also be used by some transitions to slide or scale from the activator's position instead of the middle of the screen.
+An activator is mandatory for the connected locationLocation strategy.
+The activator element (if present) will also be used by some transitions to slide or scale from the activator's location instead of the middle of the screen.

 Related props: